mistay/arduino_poe_ip_relay/README.md

 A LED test (where each LED is switched on and off again) is performed each time the Arduino boots.

 ## Watchdog
 A peculiar feature of this device is the integrated software watchdog.
-The program tracks the commands of the host controlling this device.
-If a timeout of 10 seconds is detected it causes the RED LED (see above) to be switched on and resets all relay states to switch to emergency operation.
+The commands of the host controlling this device are tracked.
+If a timeout of 10 seconds is detected it causes the watchdog to fire and the RED LED (see above) switches on.
+All relay states switch off and the system changes it's state to 'emergency'.

 After the RED LED switched on another 100 seconds can last until the ATMega328 CPU (on the Arduino PRO Mini) is beeing reset.
 This behaviour is desired to guarantee a new connection can be established.
 Thus, a potential open tcp connection will be reset and the device will be ready to accept new tcp connections.